bobafetthotmail/folder2ram/README.md

 -add optional remote sync

 -add optional custom/settable paths where the folders can be synced

--add more options like tmpfs size and mount options

 -add an option to make a squashfs or similar heavily compressed archive either on disk or moved to RAM. it should theoretically increase performance, usually the CPU can decompress faster than the storage system can read.